oneofthezombies/distributed-worker-demo/README.md

 At first, I built a prototype using gRPC.
 It has many advantages, especially because it’s based on HTTP/2 and uses Protobuf for fast binary communication.
-But I realized it wasn’t the right tool for my use case.
-Protobuf made debugging harder.
-CLI/GUI tools for testing and debugging gRPC weren’t very satisfying.
+However, I found that the debugging process was more challenging than expected, as Protobuf made it harder to troubleshoot, and CLI/GUI tools for testing and debugging gRPC weren’t very satisfying.
 At the time, gRPC Server Reflection wasn’t available, so I had to load .proto files manually every time.
 Also, Protobuf isn’t only for gRPC—so if I need fast binary encoding, I can still use Protobuf in HTTP/1.1 or WebSocket payloads.
 That’s why I decided not to use gRPC for this project.